balram7878/Web-Development-Learning/React/readme.md

 * const cachedValue=useMemo(callbackFn,dependencies);

+> useRef Hook
+- useRef hook does not cause a re-render when it's value change.
+- It is used to store a mutable value that persist across component renders.
+- useRef() returns an object with a single property: .current.
+* This .current property holds the value you assign to it.

 # Closure:
 - A closure is the combination of a function bundled together with reference to its surrounding state (the lexical environment).
 In other words a closure gives a function access to its outer scope.
 In JS closure are created every time a function is created, at function creation time.
 It also store reference of all the variables that this function used.
 - const cachedfn=useCallback(fn,dependencies)